daviddamen/coursera-getdata-project/README.md

 frame.
 This is followed by appending the two activity data frames to each other to which human readable activity labels are added.

-Finally, all of the combined measurement data frame, the human readable activity labels from the activity data frame and the subject ids are combined to come up with the _tidy_ data frame.
+All of the combined measurement data frame, the human readable activity labels from the activity data frame and the subject ids are combined to come up with the _tidy_ data frame.

+Finally, the "reshape2"-package is used to compute the means of all measurements by user by activity.